axelarnetwork/axelar-contract-deployments/cosmwasm/docs/Axelar_Consensus_Chain_emergency_response.md

 **Note on ACCESS_CONTROL operations**: Operations requiring `ROLE_ACCESS_CONTROL` can also be executed via **governance proposal**, which bypasses the access control checks.
 This provides an alternative path when the ACCESS_CONTROL key holder is unavailable.

+**Pre-signed Transactions**: For critical emergency operations (especially "Deactivate ALL chains"), **keep pre-signed transactions ready** that can be broadcast immediately without requiring real-time signing.
+This significantly reduces response time in P0 incidents.

 ### Verification Queries

 | Query | Command |